gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-10/index.md

 1. The `aws_region` data source no longer uses the `current` parameter, which is deprecated.

-If you're already using these lambda modules and update, all the old lambda functions and schedule resources will be deleted and new ones created to replace them.
-Since these are just scheduled background jobs, this should not cause any problems, but just be aware that there will be lots of "delete and recreate" in your Terraform plan.
+If you&apos;re already using these lambda modules and update, all the old lambda functions and schedule resources will be deleted and new ones created to replace them.
+Since these are just scheduled background jobs, this should not cause any problems, but just be aware that there will be lots of &quot;delete and recreate&quot; in your Terraform plan.

 Changes to the `rds` module:

-1. Added a `depends_on` clause for the `aws_subnet_group` resource so that `terraform destroy` happens in the right order and doesn't intermittently hit errors.
+1. Added a `depends_on` clause for the `aws_subnet_group` resource so that `terraform destroy` happens in the right order and doesn&apos;t intermittently hit errors.

 </div>